 - For the 2021 ERC, large employers are businesses with more than 500 full-time employees.

 When examining the size of your business, it’s essential to know who qualifies for the ERC as a full-time employee.
 Under the IRS, a full-time employee is an employee who works 30 hours or more per week or 130 hours per month, according to IRC 4980H.

 Is ERC Eligibility Only for Full-Time Employees?

 No. When calculating the ERC, an employer can include wages given to part-time and full-time workers, but can only compute the credits on the first $10,000 in salary and health plan expenses paid to each employee during each credit-generating period.

 A wide range of businesses that can meet the ERC eligibility requirements.
 Some of the industries that can meet the ERC eligibility qualifications include:

 At Experian Employer Services, our team can help businesses across various industries claim the ERC.

 Can Churches and Religious Organizations Claim the ERC?

 Yes, churches and religious organizations can claim the ERC.
 For example, you may meet ERC qualifications if you operate a church or religious organization impacted by government-ordered capacity restrictions on gatherings or suffer a significant drop in gross receipts.

 After meeting ERC qualifications and filing Form 941-X with the IRS, you will be able to receive a refund, but the IRS does not provide a timeframe for how long it will take to receive that refund.
-However, it is estimated that it can take around nine months for businesses to receive a refund after claiming the ERC.
+An important component affecting the time to receive the ERC is the backlog of Forms 941-X.